PatriciaCaa/variant-calling-pipeline/README.md

 ## Results

-The pipeline successfully produced aligned reads, variant calls, and annotated variants.
+The pipeline produced aligned reads and variant calls.

 Key output files generated during the analysis include:

-- `sorted_reads.bam` – sorted alignment file used for downstream analysis
+- `aligned_reads.sorted.bam` – sorted alignment file generated using SAMtools
+- `aligned_reads.sorted.bam.bai` – BAM index file
 - `variants.vcf` – variants identified using FreeBayes

+FastQC reports were also generated to assess the quality of the sequencing reads.

-### Variant Visualisation
+### Visualisation in IGV

-Candidate variants were inspected using **Integrative Genomics Viewer (IGV)** by loading the reference genome, the sorted BAM file, and the variant VCF file.
-This allows visual confirmation of variant positions and read support.
+Variants were inspected using Integrative Genomics Viewer (IGV) by loading:

+- the reference genome
+- `aligned_reads.sorted.bam`
+- `variants.vcf`